trusktr/html-includes/README.md

 - Secure HTML delivered provided by the end users of a website.
 This would allow, for example, users to specify HTML for content (such as user profiles on a social network site that allows customized profiles (remember MySpace?)).
-  - A special attribute could disable JS, global-modifying elements like `<base>`, enable style scoping via ShadowDOM, and enable strict css containment: `<link rel="html" href="./user/123.html" isolated>`
+  - A special attribute could disable JS, global-modifying elements like `<base>`, enable style scoping via ShadowDOM, and enable strict css containment: `<link rel="include" href="./user/123.html" isolated>`
     - For example if JS or other forbidden items are included, an error or warning is shown in console (or nothing at all, but messages are helpful), and those items are effectively removed and have no impact.